jiangfengming/vue-pilot/README.md

     props: route => ({ foo: route.params.int('year'), bar: route.params.int('month') })
   },

-  // define hooks
+  // Define hooks
   {
     path: '/login',

     // beforeEnter hook will be called before confirming the navigation.
-    // see global `beforeChange` event for details
+    // See global `beforeChange` event for details.
     // Function | Array<Function>
     // `this` refers to the router instance. beforeEnter(to, from, action, router) {